Before the export: Assess the markets and familiarise yourself with the conditions

 How to export food outside the EU - points to note about export requirements

 From where can I find out what the export requirements are?

-- In our Kontti service you will find the requirements we have knowledge of, listed by country of destination and by export product (in Finnish)
+- On our product-specific websites and in our Kontti service (in Finnish) you will find the requirements we have knowledge of, listed by country of destination and by export product

 - Also ask our experts for advice on the requirements

 - From your trading partner in the country of destination

 - From the authorities in the country of destination (from the food safety, animal and phytosanitary authorities or the customs authority for example)

 - From Access2Markets of the European Commission (search on country and CN code)